Captain Kuma (KUMA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Captain Kuma Historical Price

-According to the latest data gathered on Captain Kuma live price page, the current price of Captain Kuma is 0.007103USD.
+According to the latest data gathered on Captain Kuma live price page, the current price of Captain Kuma is 0.006804USD.
 The circulating supply of Captain Kuma(KUMA) is

 In the past 24 hours, Captain Kuma has shown a price movement of